Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Living by the medical center puts you right in the middle of the world’s biggest medical complex.
 The area is buzzing with doctors, researchers, and students from everywhere.

-You can find luxury high-rises or budget-friendly apartments, all super close to major hospitals.
+You can find luxury high-rises or budget-friendly apartments close to major hospitals.

 Parking costs a fortune, and traffic is constant chaos, but if you work in healthcare, you can’t beat rolling out of bed and walking to work.